TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Indeed, there is a problem when importing project-specific gfx on windows, but not on linux
 - enable hrtf crash on windows

-- add markers for allies that are off-screen
-	- simply clamp the nicknames to bounds and maybe add an arrow
-		- then just clamp to a smaller bound to account for an arrow

 - fix neon maps being generated in the project folder

 - Note that message buffer might overflow during resynchro, causing a disconnection